The Windswept Cliffs of Varkala, Kerala

-The next place of interest travelling north up the coast from Kovalam is Varkala.
-The cliffs of Varkala are famed for their dramatic, windswept appearance and precarious shopfronts perching over the edge.
+Our next destination travelling north up the coast from Kovalam was Varkala.
+The cliffs of Varkala are famed for their dramatic, windswept appearance and precarious shopfronts perching over the cliff edge.

 Reaching the Cliffs of Varkala